 Free fishing for children and adolescents up to the age of 11.
 Only in company with a keeper / adult / person who holds a valid fishing license (on his quota)

-Northern Lelång's fishing area was registered in 1992.
+Norra Lelång's fish conservation area was registered in 1992.
 The association comprises about 380 properties.
-The Association's Objective: • Carefully managing and developing fishing in the area with an ecological perspective • Increase the interest in fishing and the opportunity to fish
+Objective of the association: • Carefully manage and develop fishing in the area with an ecological perspective • Increase interest in fishing and be able to fish